raziawong/In-the-Red-Dot/README.md

       - Able to compare between different datasets
       - No need to download tabulated data from DOS
    - Demographics:
-      - Individuals seeking to understant the population in Singapore for policies making or research
+      - Individuals seeking to understand the population in Singapore for policies making or research
       - Individuals seeking to study the population in Singapore for research purposes
       - Individuals seeking to analyst the population in Singapore for marketing purposes
    - Pain point: Tabulated information are hard to study and analysed